TurtleEngr/gitproj/doc/user-doc/git-proj.md

 For a "safe" way, of updating the files in raw/, is to do a "push", then "pull" with no -d.
 Then manually remove files you don't want in the local raw/.
 Now run "push" with -d, to update the remote raw/

+For example:

+    cd PROJ
+    mount REMOTE-DRIVE

+    # Update remote with all local raw/ files
+    git proj push

+    # Get all remote raw/ files
+    git proj pull

+    # Review and remove fiies from local, preparing for permanent removal
+    cd raw
+    rm FILES

+    # Remove raw/ files from remote, that are not in local raw/ dir
+    git proj push -d

+Note: Because is is so destructive, the -d option cannot be used with the -a option.
+Also the -y option will be ignored--you must answer the "delete?" prompt.

 # SEE ALSO